kashishaggarwal18/Churn_Data_Exploration/README.md

 ## Dataset

-The dataset used for this project includes customer information such as demographic details, account information, and service usage metrics.
+The dataset used for this project includes customer information such as customer details, account information, and service usage metrics.
 The target variable is Churn, indicating whether a customer has left the company.

 Key Steps